Super easy chicken potstickers

 (8)

 We love dumplings in this household, from pork Chinese dumplings and siu mai to these easy chicken potstickers, they’re little parcels of deliciousness – and it’s impossible to have just a few in one sitting.
+We make a batch most weekends, and I’ve lost count of how many I’ve made over the years.
 And even though dumplings tend to look quite fiddly and difficult to make – they’re actually very easy.
 Especially if you get shop-bought pastry wrappers.
 I rarely have the time to make dumpling pastry from scratch, so this is the perfect solution.

 What is a potsticker?